Supersolid light in a semiconductor microcavity: Experimental set--up design

 \section{Experimental set--up design}

-Figure~\ref{fig_phase_d} summarizes the architecture we propose to realize the mixed coupling required for supersolidity.
-The cavity supports a standing wave along the growth axis $z$, and the two GaAs QWs are positioned at consecutive antinodes of $|E(z)|^2$.
-This placement maximizes the photonic sampling of each electron sheet and renders the coupling robust to small thickness errors, since $\partial_z |E|^2=0$ at the maxima.
-With the QWs at antinodes, the effective interaction kernel is the weighted sum
+Figure~\ref{fig_set_up} illustrates the cavity architecture proposed in the main text to engineer the photon--photon interaction required for supersolidity.
+A planar microcavity supports a standing wave along the growth axis $z$, and a single GaAs quantum well (QW) is placed at an antinode of the intensity profile $|E(z)|^{2}$, maximizing the overlap with the two-dimensional electron gas (2DEG) and making the coupling insensitive to small axial displacements, since $\partial_{z}|E|^{2}=0$ at the antinode.
+In this configuration the cavity field samples a single degenerate electron sheet, and the resulting interaction kernel is directly proportional to the static density response of the 2DEG,

-where $w_j$ are set by the local field intensity at each QW and by their axial positions in the standing wave.